numericsgithub/CNN-Flow-Paper/README.md

 "Continuous-Flow Convolutional Neural Networks" published at ?

-Here you can find the weights for the models and some additional documentation about the implementations.
+Here you can find the weights for the models and some additional documentation about the implementations and future work.

-# TODO
-- Add information about what to cite.
-- Add more info about the JSC models.